Types of Ice Cream Shops

 Ice Cream Truck

-It is also popular to have a Ice Cream Truck because there is no need to maintain restaurant facilities such as a dining room,, tables, or chairs.
-Ice cream restaurants do not necessarily generate more business then ice cream trucks.
-Avoiding the costs associated with running a sit down shop may be an appealing thought for an ice cream parlor entrepreneur.
+It is also popular to have a Ice Cream Truck because there is no need to maintain restaurant facilities such as a dining room, tables, or chairs.
+Sit-down Ice cream parlors do not necessarily generate more business then ice cream trucks do, so. avoiding the costs associated with running a sit down shop may be an appealing thought as your plan your ice cream future.

 Self-Serve Ice Cream Parlor

 Another type of ice cream shop that is dramatically increasing in popularity is the self-serve parlor.
 In this type of ice cream parlor, customers fill their own containers with soft-serve ice cream and add the toppings and sauces they want.
 Ice cream is usually sold by the ounce, so customers that fill their ice cream to the brim will pay more than those who select a small sample.
-Depending on the type and quality of toppings you offer, customers may be inclined to fill their containers with goodies and pay a higher price.
+Depending on the type and quality of toppings you offer, customers may be inclined to fill their containers with toppings as well and pay an even higher price.
 Many customers like the freedom to create their own ice cream concoctions and don't mind paying more for this privilege.